lumail/lumail/API.md

 The global function `on_idle` is invoked between screen-refreshes.

-Otherwise the two most important functions are:
+Otherwise the most important user-definable functions are:

 * Message.to_string()
       * Called to convert a message to something we can display.
 * Maildir.to_string()
       * Called to format a Maildir object.
+* Message.to_index()
+      * Called t format a message for the index-mode.

-The latter function can return lines with colour settings via:
+The latter two functions can return lines with colour settings via:

     $[RED]TEXT TO DISPLAY

-At the moment colour lookup is broken, and the red-colour is hardwired, but this will change in the future.
+Colours include `red`, `blue`, `yellow`, `green`, etc.

 Config